MichaelKreutz/rebalancing-service/README.md

 * terminates if the error occurs during parsing of csv files
 * continues if the error occurs during the interaction with the FPS

-It is safe to reexecute this application if an error encounters.
+It is safe to trigger `/rebalance` again if an error encounters.
 For errors related to parsing, first the data errors in csv files need to be fixed or the parser needs to be written more flexible.

 ## Design decisions
 * git: single branch strategy as I am working without collaborators
 * git: conventional commits
 * csv import: use dependency `org.apache.commons:commons-csv` to parse csv
-* http client: use reactive http client `WebClient`
+* http client: use reactive http client `WebClient` (non-blocking feature not used currently)
 * resiliency: fail fast on exceptions during csv import
 * resiliency: log errors during http requests to FPS and continue processing
 * resiliency/performance: only do http requests to execute trades if trade contains changes